ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 ### Allocations of Profits and Losses
 No member shall be given priority or preference with respect to other members in obtaining a return of capital contributions, distributions or allocations of the income, gains, losses, deductions, credits or other items of the LLC.
 The profits and losses of the LLC, and all items of its income, gain, loss, deduction and credit shall be allocated to members according to each member's percentage interest in this LLC.

+### Tax Distribution Clause
+The LLC will yearly distribute at least enough income to cover all members' tax liability from allocated annual income, or 40% of income (whichever is higher).

 ### Allocation and Distribution of Cash to Members
 Cash from LLC business operations, as well as cash from a sale or other disposition of LLC capital assets, may be distributed from time to time to members in accordance with each member's percentage interest in the LLC, as may be decided by 60% of the members.